What is the Orthopedic Waiting Period?

 Reducing the Orthopedic Waiting Period

-You have the option to reduce the waiting period for orthopedic conditions to as few as 14 days by following the Orthopedic Exam and Waiver Process.
+You have the option to reduce the waiting period for certain orthopedic conditions to as few as 14 days by following the Orthopedic Exam and Waiver Process.

 Your pet would need to be examined by a veterinarian after the purchase of your policy and the vet must complete the Orthopedic Report Card.